LaboonCourses/CS1632_Summer/deliverables/6/deliverable6.md

 2. Add two unit tests to the one method found by findbugs which has known functional impact.
 2. Use checkstyle with the included configuration file (google_checks_modified.xml) to find any style issues with the Sieve.java code and fix them.

-Code will be on Github (https://github.com/laboon/SlowLifeGUI).
-Please _fork_ it and create your own repository.
+Code will be on Github (https://github.com/laboon/bug-fodder).
+You may fork the repository or copy the files to your own repository, whatever you find easiest.

 There are no partners for this deliverable.